On The Horizon: Cubs vs. Marlins series preview

 Up next

-The Cubs travel to Washington to play a four-game series against the Nationals which begins Monday evening.
+The Cubs host the St. Louis Cardinals in a three-game series at Wrigley Field which begins Monday evening.

 Poll